 The National Naval Medical Center in Bethesda is undergoing expansion as part of the federal Base Realignment and Closure (BRAC) process.
 State and county transportation agencies are undertaking nine transportation studies and projects to alleviate the impact of the medical center expansion.
 Learn more

 Planners have posted an interactive, user-friendly intersection analysis for anyone interested in countywide intersection traffic counts, and critical lane volumes.

 State transportation officials are studying a new transit line — the Corridor Cities Transitway (CCT) — that would extend from the Shady Grove Metrorail Station to Clarksburg.
 The CCT could become bus or light rail service serving the I-270 corridor.
 Planners, who see the CCT as a lynchpin for community plans in Germantown and Gaithersburg West, use the CCT station as focal points for clustering houses, jobs, and retail near transit to support uptown activity centers and lessen reliance on automobiles.

 LATR/TPAR guidelines help ensure that development in Montgomery County is accompanied by appropriate, sufficient transportation facilities.
 The Planning Board and planning staff use the guidelines to estimate the impacts of development on the transportation network and determine effective ways to mitigate that impact.
 Learn more and download guidelines

 Montgomery County’s Subdivision Staging Policy guides the timing of development and the provision of adequate public services.
 The policy implements a 1973 law, the Adequate Public Facilities Ordinance, that directs development to areas where public services are in place.
-The Planning Board helps ensure basic amenities like hassle-free roads and uncrowded schools for current and future residents through the Subdivision Staging Policy, which guides matches growth to the availability of public services like transportation and schools.
+The Planning Board helps ensure basic amenities like roads, transit and schools for current and future residents through the Subdivision Staging Policy, which guides matches growth to the availability of public services.